-In casual American English, "He hit a home run and ran around all the bases" sounds like "hee HIHT uh HOHM RUHN and RAN uh-ROWND AHL dhuh BAY-suhz".
-Several things happen here, and the headline one is the Consonant-to-Vowel Linking: the consonant links forward into the next vowel without a pause.
+Americans pronounce "He hit a home run and ran around all the bases" as "hee HIHT uh HOHM RUHN and RAN uh-ROWND AHL dhuh BAY-suhz" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Consonant-to-Vowel Linking — the consonant links forward into the next vowel without a pause.
+You'll hear it on run and again on ran — a connected-speech trick that makes phrases flow.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.